ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 In the next article I'll do a tutorial to show you how achieve self-healing with the current monitoring technologies.

-In the tutorial we will use: Prometheus + Alertmanager + GOCD (or) Jenkins.
+In the tutorial, we will use Prometheus + Alertmanager + GOCD (or) Jenkins.

 That's all for today!